-I am writing about automobile dealers to warn you about automobile dealers.
+I am writing about automobile dealers to Warn you about automobile dealers.
 Working with the dealer is serious business.
-Not casual the way commercials imply it should be.
-It’s serious business because you are obligating yourself for years.
-You are committing to a lot of money and maybe locked in payments.
+Not casual the way commercials imply.
+You are locking yourself for years.

-The product choice you make is profound and often life-changing.
-You can’t change your automobile like clothing yet you probably have to wear it every day.
-Often people buy the wrong car.
+The product choice you make is profound.
+With encouragement often people buy the wrong car.
 There is no three day grace period to return a car.
 Automobile fraud can be a profitable business for attorneys who are empathetic and consumer-oriented.

 Your clear thinking and follow through within your budget is probably best.
 Forget relationships designed to pick your pockets.
 You are at the dealer to buy a car not make friends.
 On the whole automobile dealers charge the most money for everything.
 On the whole automobile dealers do not sell the best of everything.

 Automobile dealers can be fun and entertaining and a real good experience to learn about your car.
 On the whole, automobile salespeople knows little to nothing technologically or mechanically about the car they’re selling.
 They are taught to push what is on the lot today.